pippinbarr/cart263-2021/topics/data/web-storage-api.md

 ## Objects to the rescue!

-The most consistent way to ensure we keep our data in the format we want is to save **JavaScript objects** containing our data, instead of individual values.
+So, the most consistent way to ensure we keep our data in the format we want is to save **JavaScript objects** containing our data, instead of individual values.

-**However**, to do this we have to **convert** the object to a string when we save it, and convert it back from a string when we load it.
-Luckily there are two functions for doing exactly this task.
+**However**, to do this we have to convert the object to a string when we save it, and convert it back from a string when we load it.
+Luckily there are two functions for performing exactly this task.

 * `JSON.stringify()` converts an object into a string
 * `JSON.parse()` converts a string back into an object